Looking for new lifelong learning opportunities to tempt your intellectual taste buds? Then consider Conversations at Judson Park.

 This new luncheon series, co-presented by Judson and the Laura and Alvin Siegal Lifelong Learning program at Case Western Reserve University will highlight a variety of meaningful academic and contemporary issues.

-The forum series ties in with a collaboration Judson had previously established with Case Western Reserve that offers residents increased access to university programs and facilities says Kristina Kuprevicius, Judson’s director of marketing and community partnership.
+The forum series ties in with a collaboration Judson had previously established with Case Western Reserve that offers residents increased access to university programs and facilities says Kristina Kuprevicius, Judson’s director of marketing and community partnerships.

 For example, residents receive preferred seating at Maltz Performing Arts Center events on the Case Western Reserve campus, while university alumni, faculty and staff get financial incentives for choosing either Judson Park or Judson Manor when shopping for a retirement community.
 Shared educational programming will only increase the synergy between the two organizations, says Kuprevicius.